jordipons/sklearn-audio-transfer-learning/README.md

 See the pipeline:

 This material is prepared to learn about tensorflow, scikit-learn, and deep learning in general.
-Besides, due to the simplicity of scikit-learn, this toolkit can be employed to easily build proof-of-concept models from even small training sets.
+Besides, due to the simplicity of scikit-learn, this toolkit can be employed to easily build proof-of-concept models from small training sets.
 See this [article](https://arxiv.org/abs/1810.10274) to know more on using transfer learning in low-data regimes.

 ## Installation:
 Create a python3 virtual environment `python3 -m venv env`, activate it `source ./env/bin/activate` and install the dependencies `pip install -r requirements.txt`.